vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/3rdparty/smb_file_shares.md

 ## PASW

 SMB shares requires authentication which can be enabled by using .NET wrapper around the native [Windows Networking API][winapi] via the [Steeltoe Common .NET Network library](nuget).
-Note this is an experimental feature and is currently limited to IP address-UNC paths
+Note this is an experimental feature and is currently limited to IP address UNC paths

 ```ps
 Install-Package Steeltoe.Common.Net
 ```

-Use Disposable `WindowsNetworkFileShare` class to enable FileOperations on Shared Drives
+Use Disposable `WindowsNetworkFileShare` class to enable `FileOperations` on Shared Drives

 ```c#
 using Steeltoe.Common.Net;